 Living in Portland, Oregon.
 I’m a west coast person, although the east coast is fun to visit.
-I am married (GASP) and have a pretty great cat.
-Actually, she’s a monster.
-A horrible monster.
+I am married.
 Aside from writing, I’m also a comics editor, which is about as great as it sounds.

 My favorite book is Catcher in the Rye, but it’s been a long time since I read it, so maybe not?
 My next three favorite books are Holes, Battle Royale, and The Murder of Bindy Mackenzie.